 The fit is athletic, in this case meaning tight.
 We could not fit a mid-weight layer or an insulated jacket underneath without feeling very constricted.

 Weighing in at exactly 1 pound, the Ultimate V SO Hoody is reasonably lightweight, and for being a Windstopper jacket which tends to be heavy and bulky, packs down to a nice compact size.
 Stuffing this into the bottom of a pack for later on when the wind picks up on your hike would certainly not weigh you down or take up too much room.

 The Ultimate features a hood, though it only barely fits over a standard sized climbing helmet, and is adjustable on the sides with two cords.
 There are no cuff closures, but the elastic fitted cuffs provide a secure fit around a wrist, though it is quite difficult to fit a glove under the cuff.
-The thumb loops are tight-fitting and usable, but are only spandex type material and are not as robust as those found on the Outdoor Research Ferrosi Hoody
+The thumb loops are tight-fitting and usable, but are only spandex type material and are not very robust.

 What we were the most perplexed by were the full-length side zips.
 Underarm zips for ventilation, great!
 But two-way zippers that run all the way to the hem are unnecessary, and when wearing a pack led to fabric bunching up and pinching under straps, and the two-way zipper would sometimes start creeping up.
 All in all, this feature was poorly executed.

 The fit of the Mammut Ultimate is definitely athletic, on the verge of tight.
 Wearing much more than a thin base layer underneath would not allow for much mobility.
 Strongly consider one size up from your typical size.